KlapkovGV/natural-language-processing/w1.intro/readme.md

 1. Tokenization

-The system identifies individual units (tokens) from the input string to mach them against the entries in the Lexicon.
+The system identifies individual units (tokens) from the input string to match them against the entries in the Lexicon.

 2. Morphological Analysis

 The system analyzes the structure of the word to find its root or stem.
-It strips awat suffixes to determine if the base word exists in the Lexicon.
+It strips away suffixes to determine if the base word exists in the Lexicon.

 3. Lexicon Lookup

-The system searches the database for the identified wprd or root to retrieve its grammatical properties.
+The system searches the database for the identified word or root to retrieve its grammatical properties.

 4. Error Handling / Transformation

 If a word is not found in the Lexicon, the system must handle the error.
 This can involve spell-checking, identifying the word as a proper noun, or using Out-of-Vocabulary protocols to guess the meaning based on context.

 Note: a Lexicon contains more than definitions; it contains linguistic features.

+## Challenges Encountered in NLP

+Uncertainty-Ambiguity Situation
+- Lexical Level: There is a language family in the family of languages that is agglutinative.
+That is, a word can have many meanings by taking more than one suffix.
+For this reason, it is difficult to find the meaning of these words.
+- Syntactic Level: There are sentences created by changing the places of words within the sentence.
+The meaning of these words can change depending on where they are in the sentence.
+The emphasis of the word can change.
+This situation needs to be understood by the computer.

+Interpretation of partial info is the case of finding out which word a pronoun in a sentence refers to during a translation or interpretation.
+For example, the case of pronouns like "he, she, it" in English.

+The computer must understand which field or topic a sentence entered into it refers to.
+For example, when the sentence "In Turkey, in the Aegean region, mountains are perpendicular to the sea" is entered, the computer should understand that this is geographical information and assume that the words within it could be geographical terms.
+A person can express many things to another person with a single sentence, or explain everything with a single word.
+In this case, how the computer understands this sentence can be an important issue; or there may be many words that express one single word, and finding the most accurate equivalent is also a major challenge here.

+## Basic Elements of NLP

+Since the goal in NLP is to enable communication with the computer in natural language, the computer needs to learn the rules of natural language.
+For this, the computer needs a general dictionary and various algorithms to utilize this dictionary.
+In addition to general knowledge about language, the computer also needs a knowledge base specific to the field or task that must be perceived independently of the general structure of the language.
+There are generally five basic elements in a natural language processing system.
+These are: parser, lexicon, understander, knowledge base, and generator.

+## NLP Techniques

+NLP applies four techniques to help computers understand text:

+1. Lexical Analysis
+2. Syntactic Analysis
+3. Disclosure Integration
+4. Pragmatic Analysis

+Syntactic analysis or parsing: analyzes text by utilizing basic grammar rules to identify sentence structure, how words are arranged, and their relationships with each other.
+Tasks: tokenization, part-of-speech tagging, lemmatization and stemming.

+Semantic analysis focuses on finding the meaning of the text.
+First, it examines the meaning of each word.
+Then, it looks at the combination of words and what they mean within context.
+The main sub-tasks of semantic analysis are word sense disambiguation and relationship extraction.

+Discourse Integration is the stage of integrating meanings between sentences with each other.

+Pragmatic Analysis involves deriving linguistic aspects of the created synthesis that require real-world knowledge.